 The 2011 version of Microsoft Word, Excel and Powerpoint (as well as Outlook) will not run under Catalina.
 In this area, you have basically two options: get Microsoft Office 2019 for Mac or a non-Microsoft alternative.

-For Microsoft Office 2019 Mac, Amazon has a number of options, including a one-time purchase (with limited update and upgrade options); and a subscription model – either a single license or an economical family 5-pack to share with your housemates.
+For Microsoft Office 2019 Mac, Amazon has a number of options, including a one-time purchase (with limited update and upgrade options); and a subscription model – either a single license or an economical family 6-pack to share with your housemates.
+Costco has the same 6-pack package available for $70 for members.

 For non-Microsoft alternatives, LibreOffice, OpenOffice, and FreeOffice are all free, though somewhat limited in how they handle documents with complicated formatting.
 These apps, similar to Google’s Suite of online apps can work well for occasional usage.